michaelshiloh/ProjectConstructionTechniques/README.md

 1. Pin choices

-1.1.
-Avoid using Pins 0 and 1, as these are used for uploading your program and for serial communication
+    1. Avoid using Pins 0 and 1, as these are used for uploading your program and for serial communication.
+Attaching any components here may interfere with this communication.

-1.1.
-Remember that all 20 Arduino pins can be used for digital input and digital output.
-Of these 20 pins, six can do analog iput (the so-called analog input pins) and six can do "analog" output (PWM).
-Since these 12 pins are special, we want to avoid using them for digital input and output, unless we have used up all the simple digital pins
+    1. Remember that all 20 Arduino pins can be used for digital input and digital output.
+Of these 20 pins, six can do analog input (the so-called analog input pins) and six can do "analog" output (PWM).
+Since these 12 pins are special, we usually avoid using them for digital input and output, until we have used up all the simple digital pins

-1.1.
-Be aware that pin 13 blinks three times when Arduino resets.
+    1. Be aware that pin 13 blinks three times when Arduino resets.
 If you have this controlling something like a motor, it means that your motor might move before your program starts.

-1.1.
-If you use the Wire library
+    1. If you use the Wire library
 (e.g. with some sensors and the Adafruit Motor Shield V2) this uses pins A4 and A5, so you can not use these pins for anything else.

+### Gotchas

+Things that we often forget.
+Maybe this will save you time:

+1. Any pins that are being used as a digital output must be configured as such with the `pinMode()` function
+1. Use of the servo library disables `analogWrite()` (PWM) on pins 9 and 10
+1. Use of the `tone()` function disables `analogWrite()` (PWM) on pins 3 and 11